Westworld

-Westworld is an American science fiction-thriller media franchise that began with the 1973 film Westworld, written and directed by Michael Crichton.
+Westworld is an American science fiction dystopia media franchise that began with the 1973 film Westworld, written and directed by Michael Crichton.
 The film depicts a technologically advanced Wild-West-themed amusement park populated by androids that malfunction and begin killing the human visitors; it was followed by the sequel film Futureworld (1976).
-The franchise moved to television in 1980 with the short-lived series Beyond Westworld on CBS.
-In 2016 a new television series based on the original film debuted on HBO; the critically acclaimed series broadcast four full seasons before being cancelled.
+The franchise moved to television in 1980 with the series Beyond Westworld on CBS.
+In 2016, a new television series based on the original film debuted on HBO; the series broadcast four full seasons before being cancelled.

 Film series

 Westworld (1973)

 Westworld was the first theatrical feature novelist Michael Crichton directed, after one TV movie.
 It was also the first feature film to use digital image processing to pixellate photography in order to simulate an android's point of view.
 The film was nominated for Hugo, Nebula and Saturn awards.
 The film was well received by critics.

 The story is about amusement park robots that malfunction and begin killing visitors.
 It stars Yul Brynner as an android in a futuristic Western-themed amusement park, and Richard Benjamin and James Brolin as guests of the park.